 BROWSER environment variable.

 To open a page in the browser, use the

 import webbrowser webbrowser.open( 'https://docs.python.org/3/library/webbrowser.html' )

 The URL is opened in a browser window, and that window is raised to the top of the window stack.
 The documentation says that an existing window will be reused, if possible, but the actual behavior may depend on your browser’s settings.
-Using Firefox on my Mac, a new window was always created.
+Using Firefox on Mac OS X, a new window was always created.

 Windows vs. Tabs¶

 If you always want a new window used, use

 If you would rather create a new tab, use